Datasets API¶

 Note

-A special note for the relations contributor_type and contributor_role.
-In ResearchAgent relations of type Organization, only the relation contributor_type can be used.
-For same relations where type Person is being used instead, both contributor_type and contributor_role can be used.
+can be used.
 This is also communicated in the schema, but since persons and organizations can often be used in place of each other, this small difference can slip unnoticed!
 There are other differences in the schema as well of course, but this can be less obvious.

-These code examples are from the point of view of an end user.
-Using the API as an end user requires that the user logs in to https://metax.fairdata.fi/secure in order to get a valid access token, which will be used to authenticate with the API.
+in order to get a valid access token, which will be used to authenticate with the API.
 The process for end user authentication is described on the page End User Access.

 When services accounts interact with Metax, services have the additional responsibility of providing values for fields related to the current user modifying or creating resources, and generally taking care that the user is permitted to do whatever it is that they are doing.

-Retrieve minimal valid dataset template
+Retrieve minimal valid dataset template¶

-The API GET /rpc/datasets/get_minimal_dataset_template returns a valid minimal dataset, that can be used as-is to create a dataset into Metax.
-PAS template can be fetched with type enduser_pas.
+returns a valid minimal dataset, that can be used as-is to create a dataset into Metax.
+PAS template can be fetched with type enduser_pas

 import requests